AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 4. Proceed dumping this title.

-5. Answer "No" when asked to decrypt a CIA file.
+5. Answer "No" when asked to decrypt the CIA file.

 6. The `homemenu.cia` file is saved to `SD:\gm9\out`.
 Copy that file to your computer, keep it in a safe place.